 Touched – but honestly.
 The constant surveillance was getting a little unnerving.
 And there were only that many cups of tea she could handle per unit time.
 That many reminders about the proper use of medicine (she knew how to take a Tylenol, for god's sake, without a printout from WebMD!) and that many not-so-subtle suggestions to go home.
 And she was starting to wish she could cough her lungs out in peace without having to worry about him looking miserable whenever she so much as started to clear her throat.

-Not to mention he'd started a campaign to dissuade whomever so much as made a move toward her office, his glares and pointed mutters having turned at least three people back from coming to talk to her.
+Not to mention that he'd started a campaign to dissuade whomever so much as made a move toward her office: his glares and pointed mutters had turned at least three people back from coming to talk to her.

 Basically her sweet foster son had abruptly turned into the personal assistant from hell.

 Which was only fitting, Sharon figured, since she was feeling as though she was in hell.
-The constant painful pounding in her head and the inability to breathe in and the way her throat felt like sandpaper… Worse, since she still had no fever (her immune system clearly wasn't even bothering to fight back), most of the meds were not really providing much symptom relief… and she'd lost track of what pills she'd taken, anyway.
+What with the constant painful pounding in her head, and the inability to breathe in and the way her throat felt like sandpaper.
+Worse, since she still had no fever (her immune system clearly wasn't even bothering to fight back), most of the meds were not really providing much symptom relief… and she'd lost track of what pills she'd taken, anyway.
 Not very responsible, but today was just a not-very-goddamn-responsible kind of day.